 Windows 10 In-Place Feature Update

-Windows 10 Build 1709, also known as the Fall Creators Update, is the latest supported release of Windows 10 for the WSU campus.
+Windows 10 Build 1709 is also known as the Fall Creators Update.
 These semi-annual updates are sometimes referred to as "feature updates."

 Beginning May 7th the download will become mandatory just like all other standard, monthly Windows update patches.